-No sublot of the property hereby conveyed shall be occupied, leased, rented, conveyed, or otherwise alienated, or shall the title or possession thereof pass to another, with the written consent of The Van Sweringen Company, except that said The Van Sweringen Company may not withhold such consent, if and after a written request has been made to The Van Sweringen Company to permit such occupation, leasing, renting, conveying, or alienation, by a majority of the owners of the sublots, which are subject to the same restrictions as are in this Section No. 5 set forth, and which adjoin or face the sublot, concerning which consent is requested, upon both sides of the street, or streets, such sublot fronts or abuts and within a distance of five (5) sublots from the respective sidelines thereof, except transfer of title by way of devise or inheritance, or which case the devisee or heir shall take such property subject to the restrictions herein imposed, and except that said property may be mortgaged or subjected to judicial sale, provided in any such case that no purchaser of said premises at judicial sale shall have the right to occupy, lease, rent convey or otherwise alienate said premises without the written consent of The Van Sweringen Company first had and obtained in the manner above stated.
+No sublot of the property hereby conveyed shall be occupied, leased, rented, conveyed, or otherwise alienated, or shall the title or possession thereof pass to another, without the written consent of The Van Sweringen Company, except that said The Van Sweringen Company may not withhold such consent, if and after a written request has been made to The Van Sweringen Company to permit such occupation, leasing, renting, conveying, or alienation, by a majority of the owners of the sublots, which are subject to the same restrictions as are in this Section No. 5 set forth, and which adjoin or face the sublot, concerning which consent is requested, upon both sides of the street, or streets, such sublot fronts or abuts and within a distance of five (5) sublots from the respective sidelines thereof, except transfer of title by way of devise or inheritance, or which case the devisee or heir shall take such property subject to the restrictions herein imposed, and except that said property may be mortgaged or subjected to judicial sale, provided in any such case that no purchaser of said premises at judicial sale shall have the right to occupy, lease, rent convey or otherwise alienate said premises without the written consent of The Van Sweringen Company first had and obtained in the manner above stated.

-Bailey was born in Texas where his father was a landowner of some means.
+- 6. Bailey was born in Texas where his father was a landowner of some means.
 He graduated from the historically black colleges of Tillotson in Austin, Texas, and Meharry Medical College in Nashville, Tennessee.
 In Nashville, he married Clara Hodgkins, the daughter of a lawyer and college president.
 The couple moved north in 1912.
 Bailey's practice was located at East 40th Street and Central Avenue in the Cedar-Central area.
-See: "Dr. Edward Anderson Bailey and Mrs. Bailey Attend the American Medical Association's Annual Meet in San Francisco and Return Thru Southern Canada- Exceptional Experience," Cleveland Gazette, July 21, 1923, and "Charging Run Around Dr. Edw.
-A. Bailey Runs," Cleveland Gazette, June 24, 1939.
+See "Dr. Edward Anderson Bailey and Mrs. Bailey Attend the American Medical Association's Annual Meet in San Francisco and Return thru Southern Canada-Exceptional Experience," Cleveland Gazette, July 21, 1923, 1, and "Charging Run Around Dr. Edw.
+A. Bailey Runs," Cleveland Gazette, June 24, 1939, 1. - 7.
 On Buchanan v.
 Warley, see Clement E. Vose, Caucasians Only: The Supreme Court, the NAACP, and the Restrictive Covenant Cases, 3rd ed.
 (Berkeley: University of California Press, 1973), 51-52.
-David Freund, Colored Property: State Policy & White Racial Politics in Suburban America (Chicago: University of Chicago Press: 2007), 59, 65, 83, 94.
+David Freund,